How to make MilkNotes work for your lactation practice

 I haven't tried Yellow City myself, but it's HIPAA-compliant and affordable.

 MilkNotes offers secure messaging in their professional plan so that you can meet your obligations to offer secure messaging for your clients if they want it.
 I use Spruce myself for secure messaging because it also gives me a business phone line, and if you mention me we will both get a free month.
-I also like this workaround for using G-Suite Docs as a secure messaging environment.

 Because you'll need secure email and document storage that conforms to your country's privacy laws, I do recommend having a paid account with G-Suite or Office 365.
 Both of those services will provide a Business Associate Agreement making them suitable for storing and transmitting PHI.